The Role of Information Diffusion in the Evolution of Social Networks: Background

+In the social context, the rationale behind preferential attachment mechanisms is that people prefer linking to well connected individuals~\cite{BA}.
+Although very popular, this prescription alone is not sufficient to reproduce other important features of social networks.
+Other models have been put forth to fill this gap, including ingredients such as homophily~\cite{holme2006opinion, McPherson2001homophily, papa2012similarity, Aiello2011Friendship,gallos2012people} and triadic closure~\cite{simmel, Granovetter,Leskovec-08,Krackhardt,romero2010closure}.
+Homophily describes the tendency of people to connect with others sharing similar features~\cite{McPherson2001homophily,holme2006opinion}.
+Its impact on link creation in large-scale online networks is a recent topic of discussion~\cite{papa2012similarity, Aiello2011Friendship,gallos2012people}.
 The triadic closure mechanism is based on the intuition that two individuals with mutual friends have a higher probability to establish a link~\cite{simmel, Granovetter}.
-This tendency has been observed in both undirected and directed online social networks and incorporated into several network growth models~\cite{Leskovec-08,Krackhardt,shi2007,romero2010closure}.
+This tendency has been observed in both undirected and directed online social networks and incorporated into several network growth models~\cite{Leskovec-08,Krackhardt,romero2010closure}.
 In particular Leskovec \textit{et al.} have tested triadic closure against many other mechanisms in four different large-scale social networks~\cite{Leskovec-08}.
 By using Maximum Likelihood Estimation (MLE)~\cite{cowan} they have identified triadic closure as the best rule, among those considered, to explain link creation.

+Link prediction algorithms, aimed at inferring new connection that may happen in the near future given a current snapshot of the network structure, could be used as ingredients for modeling network evolution.
+Common approaches consider link prediction as a classification task or ranking problem, using node similarity~\cite{LibenNowell2007LinkPred,katz}, the hierarchical structure of the network~\cite{Clauset:2008fk}, random walks~\cite{backstrom2011supervised}, graphical models~\cite{lou2010}, and user profile features~\cite{Schifanella20120folk}.

 Although similar in spirit, our approach is different from this large body of literature.
-We do not consider agent based simulations in which the structural behavior of each user is modeled by a set of rules.
+We do not consider link prediction, nor agent based simulations in which the structural behavior of each user is modeled by a set of rules.
 We adopt the MLE framework extending the work of Leskovec \textit{et al.}~\cite{Leskovec-08}.
 We extend the notion of triadic closure by considering mechanisms based on traffic, or more in general, users activity.
 We explicitly study the coupling between the dynamics \emph{of} and \emph{on} the network, connecting these two previously separated themes of research, in the context of online social networks.